Are you worried about your picky eater toddler or even an adult?

 We parents are at some point guilty of bribing a child to stop or avoid bad behaviour. (remember the time you said, I’ll let you play on my phone if you do not run in the restaurant?).

-Reward is something given after the display of good behaviour.
-You allow an hour extra of TV time because they tidied up after playing.
+A reward is something given after the display of good behaviour.
+You allow an extra 30 minutes of TV time because they tidied up after playing.

 A way to encourage your child to try new food is to assure them that their action of eating something new makes them a ‘risk-taking superhero’.